josephjohnjj/intro-to-numba/docs/source/outcomes.rst

 =================

 .. note::
- 1. Learn the basic concepts of parallel programming.
- 2. Learn the different hardware components that make up an HPC machine.
- 3. Learn how an HPC machine is organized.
+ 1. Learn how to parallelise Python code using Numba.
- 4. Learn how to submit a Job to a PBS batch scheduler.
+ 2. Learn how to use GPUs in Numba.

-In this workshop, you will begin by understanding the basics of parallel programming and familiarizing yourself with the hardware components of an HPC machine.
-You will then explore the organization of HPC systems to understand how they optimize performance and learn how to submit jobs to a PBS batch scheduler.
+In this tutorial, we will learn how to use Numba to speed up Python code.
+Numba is a just-in-time compiler that translates Python functions into machine code, which can significantly boost performance for numerical and scientific tasks.
+We will cover the basics of applying Numba's features, optimizing functions, and integrating with libraries like NumPy.
+By the end, you'll understand how to use Numba to improve your code's efficiency and performance.